-- Acting in accordance with this policy at all times. - Understanding and acting within the statutory frameworks which set out their professional duties and responsibilities. - Ensuring they have a thorough working knowledge of:

-- The DfE's current 'Statutory framework for the early years foundation stage' and the requirements therein. - The DfE's current 'Early years foundation stage profile handbook' - The STA's current 'Early years foundation stage assessment and reporting arrangements'. - Using formative and summative assessments to assess, monitor and report on children's progress, plan next steps and shape learning opportunities. - Identifying any areas of concern relating to children and their learning, development and emotional needs.
+- Acting in accordance with this policy at all times. - Understanding and acting within the statutory frameworks which set out their professional duties and responsibilities. - Ensuring they have a thorough working knowledge of: - The DfE's current 'Early years foundation stage (EYFS) statutory framework' and the requirements therein. - The DfE's current 'Early years foundation stage profile handbook' - Using formative and summative assessments to assess, monitor and report on children's progress, plan next steps and shape learning opportunities. - Identifying any areas of concern relating to children and their learning, development and emotional needs.